smithy-lang/smithy-python/designs/http-interfaces.md

 Having a minimal interface makes it much easier to implement these interfaces on top of a variety http libraries.

+Clients that support duplex (bidirectional) event streaming, which in practice requires HTTP/2, must declare it by setting the `SUPPORTS_DUPLEX_STREAMING` class attribute to `True`.
+Clients are assumed not to support it otherwise, and duplex stream operations invoked with such a client fail fast with an `UnsupportedTransportError`.
+This surfaces the configuration problem before any request is sent instead of letting the stream fail later with an opaque connection error.

 ```python
 @dataclass(kw_only=True)
 class HTTPRequestConfiguration: